Quantification is essential if you want to be convincing

 energy surveys for their home or school.
 The approach is the same in both cases and involves the following steps:

-- Make the assumption that each incandescent bulb has a power output of 75 watt.
-This is an interesting and helpful assumption to make – talk it through with the class.
+Make the assumption that each incandescent bulb has a power output of 75 watt.
+This is an interesting and helpful assumption to make–talk it through with the class.
 This simplifying assumption avoids having to inspect each and every bulb to find its power rating.
-The figure of 75 watt seems reasonable, lying somewhere between high (100–150 W) and low (30–50 W) power bulbs.
+The figure of 75 watt seems reasonable, lying somewhere between high (100–150 watt) and low (30–50 watt) power bulbs.

-- For each bulb there is a saving of 60 percent of the rate at which energy is shifted from the supply.
+For each bulb there is a saving of 60 % of the rate at which energy is shifted from the supply.
 That is for each 75 watt bulb there's an energy saving at the rate of 45 watt or 45 joule every second.